 So we got together again and he was marrying Iman – who was my friend too – to do Black Tie, White Noise.
 The working title was The Wedding Album.
 I was trying to turn it into a very, very, very commercial piece of work.
 He, on the other hand, was trying to make this artistic statement about this period in his life.
 That was a little bit uncomfortable, because we were butting heads, but I think we did a wonderful album.

 Rolling Stone, 12 January 2016

-‘Don’t Let Me Down & Down’ was written by Tarha, a Mauritanian princess and friend of Iman.
-The lyrics, originally in Arabic, were translated for Black Tie by French producer Martine Valmont.
+‘Don’t Let Me Down & Down’ was written by Tarha, a Mauritanian musician and friend of Iman.
+The lyrics, originally in Arabic, were translated by her French producer Martine Valmont.
 Better known was ‘I Know It’s Gonna Happen Someday’, originally on Morrissey’s Mick Ronson-produced 1992 album Your Arsenal.